jekyll/jekyll/docs/_docs/step-by-step/08-blogging.md

 There's a few things to note with this code:

-* `post.url` is automatically set by Jekyll to the path of the post
+* `post.url` is automatically set by Jekyll to the output path of the post
 * `post.title` is pulled from the post filename and can be overridden by setting `title` in front matter
 * `post.excerpt` is the first paragraph of content by default